Get to know our thematic walks

 2019 we celebrated Gilbert Van Schoonbeke, one of the most important urbanists the city has ever known.

 In 2018 we developed a Baroquewalk, which you can still book of course.
 Whenever you think Antwerp, you think Rubens, and if you think Rubens, you think Baroque.
 That’s why.

 Of course we cannot miss out on our nations.
 Our world harbour wouldn’t have become what it is now, without the efforts of these ‘nations’.
 If you want to know more of the history of the port of Antwerp, we are there to tell you the story.

-In the middle of the 16th century, a French bookbinder came to Antwerp.
-He quickly started to print en publish as well.
-His printshop grew out to one of the very first industrial organizations.
+In the middle of the 16th century a French bookbinder came to Antwerp and pretty soon he started printing and publisching books.
+His print shop soon grew out to be one of the first industrial enterprises.

 1519 Gilbert Van Schoonbeke was born a bastard of a rich merchant of the same name.
 This rather cumbersome background did not refrain Gilbert from becoming the most important urbanist of his time.